-The core finding is that conditional and open-world evaluation are answering different scientific questions --- whether a model can exploit entity evidence when it is available, and whether the full pipeline improves retrieval under realistic linking conditions --- and the field has been reporting answers to the first as if they answered the second.
-Progress requires collections with aligned entity-level discriminativeness annotations and evaluation protocols that report both coverage and effectiveness.
-Until then, conditional gains should not be interpreted as evidence of open-world effectiveness, and open-world results should not be interpreted as evidence that entity-oriented architectures fail.
+The core finding is that entity supervision derived from document relevance judgments and entity supervision constructed independently of them answer different scientific questions.
+The former asks whether a model can exploit entity evidence when it is aligned with relevance, whereas the latter asks whether the full pipeline improves retrieval when that alignment must be inferred.
+The field has often reported answers to the first question as though they answered the second.
+Progress requires collections with aligned entity-level discriminativeness annotations and evaluation protocols that report coverage alongside effectiveness.
+Until then, gains measured under derived entity supervision should not be read as evidence of end-to-end effectiveness, and the absence of gains under independent supervision should not be read as evidence that entity-oriented architectures fail.